BBQ Safety & Gas Bottle Storage

 BBQs should never be used near flammable objects and children should be kept safe, away from the gas BBQ and gas bottles.

-If any leakage from the valve of a gas bottle is detected or suspected, move the BBQ gas bottle safely away to a location at least 20 metres from any possible source of ignition for gas bottle safety (gas cylinder safety).
+If any leakage from the valve of a gas bottle is detected or suspected, move the BBQ gas bottle safely away to a location at least 20 meters from any possible source of ignition for gas bottle safety.

 Check valve is turned off.
 Keep away from flames and sparks and hose with water.